julioct/julioct.github.io/_posts/2024-05-25-Securing-Aspnet-Core-Applications-With-OIDC-And-Microsoft-Entra-ID.md

 <br/>

-### **Step 6: ASP.NET Core + Entra ID in action**
+### **Step 7: ASP.NET Core + Entra ID in action**
 Now run your backend and frontend applications and navigate to the frontend in your browser:

 ![](/assets/images/tns-35-blazor-loggedout.jpg)

 <br>

-We can display games queried from the backend API without signing in because that GET endpoint doesn't require any authorization.
+How is the home page able to query games without signing in?
+That's because I didn't want users to have to sign in just to be able to list the games, so I didn't add any authorization policy to the GET endpoint that retrieves all games from the backend.

 Clicking the **Login** button should take you to a sign-in page like this: